AelinXYZ/aelin-subgraph/README.md

 ## Getting Started

-Install the project dependencies by running `npm install`
+- Install the project dependencies by running `npm install`

   Prerequisites: `Node.js` and `npm` installed, preferably LTS versions

+- Generate all necessary files using config for desired network by running `npm run prepare:network:init` with the --network argument:

+  e.g.: `npm run prepare:network:init -- --network <network>`

+- After that you can build the project with `npm run build` command

 ### Hosted Deployment